sarvesh-cast/dbo-ecom-demo/README.md

             value: "5432"
 ```

-2. Add new endpoints to locust to simulate load
+2. Add new endpoints to locust to simulate load <br>
-Modify confimap in locaust-load.yaml & add task with new endpoints
+Modify confimap in locaust-load.yaml & add task with new endpoints to hit.

 ```
         @task